Laravel-Backpack/docs/4.1/crud-save-actions.md

 #### removeSaveAction(string $saveAction)

-This allows you to remove a specific save action from save actions array.
+This allows you to remove a specific save action from the save actions array.
 Provide the name of the save action that you would like to remove.
 ```php
 $this->crud->removeSaveAction('save_action_one');
 ```